 The instructions provide information on requesting extensions and waivers.
 Automatic 30-day extensions will be given to entities filing Form 8809, and no signature or explanation is needed.
 Form 8809 must be filed by the due date of returns in order to be granted the 30-day extension.
-Waivers may be requested with Form 8508, and are due at least 45 days before the due date of the information returns.
+Waivers - from the electronic filing requirement - may be requested with Form 8508; the instructions encourage filers to request waivers at least 45 days before the due date of the information returns, but the waiver request must be filed no later than the due date of the return.